 - Foreign drivers licences - must display name, photo and date of birth of the licence holder.
 (Where a foreign drivers licence is not in English, an international driver permit issued in the country of origin is acceptable).

 Here's some tips for getting around town.
 From Rivergate Marina & Shipyard an Uber X will set you back about $30 and an Uber XL about $40-50 off peak to get to Newstead, Fortitude Valley or the City.

 The ferry and City Cats are the perfect way to travel by water.
 Travel upstream from Northshore Hamilton, to the City, South Bank and all the way to University of Queensland at St Lucia.
 Grab a Go Card if you’re in town for a while, it’s valid for travel on buses, trains and ferries.

-In the inner city areas download the Lime app and grab an electric scooter.
+In the inner city areas you can rent council bikes or download the Lime app and grab an electric scooter.
 Brisbane has bike and pedestrian walkways that run the length of the South Bank of the river from the Cultural Precinct, through Southbank Parklands all the way to Kangaroo Point.
 On the City side of the River you can walk or ride from the historic Regatta Hotel into the City and all the way around to New Farm.

 Wishing you a fantastic stay in Brisbane.